Stuart Price: The Killers

 Price's work with The Killers began with his remix of their hit single "Mr. Brightside", released under the Thin White Duke name.
 Subsequently, Price remixed the song "When You Were Young", the first single from The Killers album "Sam's Town".
 Price produced two of the tracks re-recorded for the release of The Killers' B-sides album, Sawdust: "Leave the Bourbon on the Shelf" and "Sweet Talk".
 His remix of "Mr. Brightside" appeared as a bonus track on that release.
 Price went on to produce The Killers' third studio album, "Day & Age", released on 24 November 2008.
 He also created an extended remix of the lead single "Human" released under the Thin White Duke name.
 Price also worked for The Killers vocalist Brandon Flowers' debut solo album Flamingo, producing most of the songs on it, including the second single "Only the Young".
 The album was released on 6 September in the UK and Ireland and 14 September in the US and Canada.

 The Killers' album, Battle Born, contains two tracks that Price produced, as well as a Jacques Lu Cont remix of the album's first track, "Flesh and Bone".

 Price also produced the song "Just Another Girl", a new track on the Killers compilation album Direct Hits.

 In the deluxe version of The Killers' 2017 album, Wonderful Wonderful, Price did a remix of the album's single, "The Man".

 Pet Shop Boys

-Price was the musical director on the Pandemonium tour, and produced their 2013 album Electric which was very highly acclaimed by critics and reached No. 3 on the UK Albums Chart – their highest charting album since 1993.
+Price was the musical director on the Pandemonium tour, and produced their 2013 album Electric which was very highly acclaimed by critics and reached number three on the UK Albums Chart – their highest-charting album since 1993.
 He also toured with them on at least several shows in the Electric tour (Las Vegas and Oakland).
 Price went on to produce their albums Super and Hotspot released in 2016 and 2020 respectively.
-Both albums received positive reviews and reached No. 3 on the UK Album Chart.
+Both albums received positive reviews and reached number three on the UK Albums Chart.